Umesh-Manna/EcoFinds-marketplace/md_notes/EduFinds.md

 - in javascript, if i declare a variable using 'const' keyword, what would be the datatype of the variable no, the datatype will be determined by the value assigned to the variable

+- can I add CSS property to the HTML elements, i have added through javascript yes...

+- can i add the **fullscreen img viewer effect** when i click at a single card?

+- what is the difference between **querySelector** and **getElementById**

+- can i add seperate JavaScript files, for seperate functionalities to the same HTML yes, infact it is a common practice